-In 1994, after ten years ministry at Stocksfield Baptist Church and with the blessing of the church, Andy was seconded by the Baptist Union of Great Britain to explore the idea of Christian community based in homes, looking at patterns in the New Testament and beyond.
-Jane joined Andy as co-director and ICM Trust was established in the UK to facilitate their work.
+• In 1994, after ten years ministry at Stocksfield Baptist Church Andy was seconded by the Baptist Union of Great Britain (BUGB) to explore the idea of Christian community based in homes, looking at patterns in the New Testament and beyond.
+Jane joined Andy as co-leader.
 A new community was begun in Hexham Northumberland.

-In 1995, the Fitz-Gibbons moved to Ithaca NY and established a new home based community and a ministry of spiritual renewal.
+• In 1995, still under secondment of the BUGB, the Fitz-Gibbons moved to Ithaca, NY and established a new home based community and an itinerant ministry of spiritual renewal.

-Also, in 1998, Jane was formally ordained at an ecumenical service in Ithaca NY.
+• In 1998, the home-based community became known as "Community of Friends in Renewal" and Jane was formally ordained to Christian ministry at an ecumenical service in Ithaca NY.

 • The Anabaptist radicals of the sixteenth century, those at the time of the Reformation who practiced their faith "against the flow."
 They valued community, peace and radical commitment.
 They had a dynamic spirituality.
 The Wesleyan movement in the seventeenth century had similar values with regard to discipleship and small groups.

 • The Celtic Christain emphases of the fifth to ninth centuries in Britain and Ireland.
-Here was a less hierarchical spirituality that valued prophecy, the arts, music, poetry, had a healthy view of the goodnesss of creation and affirmed women in ways the church has rarely done.
+Here was a less hierarchical spirituality that valued the arts, music, poetry, had a healthy view of the wonders of nature, and affirmed women in ways the church has rarely done.

 • The monastic movement of the desert and the early middle ages.
 The Celts led us to look again at the spirituality of the desert fathers and mothers and the later development of monasticism.